by Craig Laycock

 What do we think he’ll do at the tournament?

-It’s a question mark whether he’s going to find that space at the World Cup, but as Qatar play with a very vertical, quick style it’s entirely possible he will find himself in the right place at the right time again on more than one occasion.
+It’s a question mark whether he’s going to find that space at the World Cup, but as Qatar play with a very vertical, quick style it’s entirely possible he will engineer the space on more than one occasion.

-You would imagine that his best chance might be on the back of Canada’s organised chaos on the transition, and if Qatar can break there’s potentially a headline waiting for our friend Mr Al-Hassan.
+You would imagine that his best chance might be on the back of Canada’s organised chaos on the transition, and if Qatar can break there’s potentially a headline waiting.

 The Tournament Scout Prediction: